hackforla/CivicTechJobs/mkdocs/docs/developer/development-culture.md

 Code that should be reviewed is found in the [pull request tab](https://github.com/hackforla/CivicTechJobs/pulls).
 These are issues that require someone to look over for several criteria:

 - Applicability: Were the correct changes made?
 Where new lines added or removed that are extraneous to the issue?
-- Brokenness: Did the changes break the website?
+- Brokenness: Did the changes break the site?
 Is the changes responsive to view-port changes?
 - Cleanliness: Is the new code programmatic or messy?
 Would the code be hard to maintain in the long run?

-When code meets all three criteria, it can then be merged and made a part of the website.
+When code meets all three criteria, it can then be merged and made a part of the site.
 Otherwise, the review should indicate changes that needs to be made.

 As an advanced project, CivicTechJobs have certain expectations for our developers.
 One of these is that issues of size 1 or 2 is small enough that we "pre-review" them.
 This means that we are confident that the developer can resolve these issues without review.
-Therefore, these issues can be merged directly into our code-base upon resolution.
+Therefore, these issues can be merged directly into our codebase upon resolution.
 That said, it is still fine to request the team to review your code if feedback is desired.

 **Important:** Although issues can be pre-reviewed, do not make a habit of merging without making a pull request.
-There will be times when you performed an accidental merge, which could be a pain to fix on the command line.
+There will be times when you performed an accidental merge, which could be a pain to fix on the command-line.

 As one final note, code can be merged solely on one approved review but it is fine to request more reviewers or ask for the team to review it during a developer meeting.